jayvatti/MLNotebookArchives/README.md

 5. [`binaryLogisticRegression.ipynb`](binaryLogisticRegression.ipynb)
+    - **Description**:
-    - **Description**: Flirting with classification, this notebook delves into Binary Logistic Regression using Logistic Loss and Sigmoid Functions.
+        - Flirting with classification, this notebook delves into Binary Logistic Regression using Logistic Loss and Sigmoid Functions.
-    - Updated: Now includes a visualization of the sigmoid function and classification boundary, helping to understand how well the model separates classes.
+        -  Includes a visualization of the sigmoid function and classification boundary, helping to understand how well the model separates classes.
 Classifying has never been so visually appealing!
     - **Dataset**: [logisticRegression.csv](/data/logisticRegression.csv)